elephantscale/es-training-new/machine-learning/generic/ML-Algorithms.md

      - **Test set:** Validate the model

+ * We do this, so we can test the model without the model cheating

- * Start with 69% training, 29% test
+ * Start with 80% training, 20% test
     - Tweak the dials to increase or decrease the proportion

 <img src="../../assets/images/machine-learning/Model-Validation-1.png" style="max-width:59%;"><!-- {"left" : 2.69, "top" : 5.16, "height" : 2.14, "width" : 4.87} -->